-The New York Film Academy Two Year Filmmaking program is an accelerated, sixsemester conservatory-based, full-time study undergraduate program.
+The New York Film Academy Two Year Filmmaking program is an accelerated, six-semester conservatory-based, full-time study undergraduate program.
 Designed to educate talented and committed prospective filmmakers in a hands-on, total immersion, professional environment, the New York Film Two-Year Filmmaking provides a creative setting with which to challenge, inspire, and perfect the talents of its student body.
 Filmmaking students follow an intensive curriculum and achieve multiple learning and production goals.
-In a combination of handson classroom education and intense film students shoots, acquire а sound understanding and appreciation of motion picture arts and aesthetics, and learn to integrate knowledge and professional experience.
+In a combination of hands-on classroom education and intense film shoots, students acquire a sound understanding and appreciation of motion picture arts and aesthetics, and learn to integrate knowledge and professional experience.